xbeat/Machine-Learning/README.md

 AI hallucinations are incorrect or nonsensical outputs generated by AI models.
 This presentation explores strategies to mitigate these issues, ensuring more reliable and accurate AI-generated content.

+## Unit Testing with Python's unittest Framework

+Setting Up Basic Unit Tests

+Unit testing in Python leverages the unittest module, which provides a rich set of tools for constructing and running tests.
+The TestCase class serves as the foundation for creating test cases, offering various assertion methods to validate expected outcomes against actual results.

 ## Building a Custom LangChain QnA Agent with Wikipedia Using Python

 Introduction to LangChain